 Our cash balance at 30 June 2020 was \$8.8 million, versus \$5.4 million at 30 June 2019.
 Our total assets were \$23 million, as against \$21.2 million at 30 June 2019.
-We committed net outlays of \$8.8 million to advance the company, of which 79% was devoted directly to investment in R&D.
+We committed net outlays of \$8.8 million to advance the company, to investment in R&D.

-Kazia remains, in your Board's view, an exceptionally efficient drug development business.
-With the resources at hand, the company has completed recruitment of two international clinical trials, has continued to support four ongoing investigator-initiated studies, has presented data at four international conferences, and has executed an extensive program of regulatory and manufacturing work to support the critical transition of paxalisib into a pivotal study for registration.
+an exceptionally efficient drug resources at hand, the company has completed recruitment of two international clinical trials, has continued to support four ongoing investigator-initiated studies, has presented data at four international conferences, and has executed an extensive program of regulatory and manufacturing work to support the critical transition of paxalisib into a pivotal study for registration.